bohlinger/wavy/docs/installation.rst

    My user *patrikb* was used in this example.
 This will be the case in more examples and needs to be adjusted for other users.

 Either create a xdg project path or an .env file in your project directory and point to the location where you plan to store your custom config files.
-This could look like:
+Your .env-file could look like:

    .. code-block:: bash